 The leaves which poke through contain a green pigment called chlorophyll.
 Chlorophyll helps trees to absorb the energy of the sunlight - the tree is essentially 'charging' during the spring and summer months.
 Chlorophyll changes carbon dioxide (CO2) + water (H2O) into sugars which 'feed' the tree.

-Bumblebees begin bumbling in spring.
-Keep an eye out for them as the queens emerge in March and April – on the search for nectar.
+Bumblebees begin bumbling in spring, and the queens emerge in March and April on the search for nectar.

-Butterflies are also out looking for pollen at this time of year – look out for painted ladies, red admirals and tortoiseshells.
+Butterflies are also out looking for pollen at this time of year – painted ladies, red admirals and tortoiseshells are fluttering about in woodlands.

 Ponds fill with frogs, who mate and lay their frogspawn in the spring months.
 These jelly-like eggs are connected in clumps, and contain the beginnings of new life.

+Close your eyes and imagine you're in your favourite forest.
 Whilst you’re taking it all in, look up to the canopy above you.
 The lighter days and warmer temperatures encourage birds to begin to sing.
 Cuckoos, chiff-chaffs, swallows and house-martins are tell-tale signs of spring.
+Think about what smells and sounds you'd be hearing.

 Did you know that the soundtrack of the forest is an effective biodiversity monitoring tool?